BaoTON1701/Diffpair_measure/.ipynb_checkpoints/readme-checkpoint.md

 The comparison plot below overlays the Gummel plots at both temperatures.

-> **Note:** The new test board setup introduces noise in the low-voltage range for the room temperature measurement.
+> **Note:** The new test board setup introduces oscillation in the low-voltage range for the room temperature measurement.
 Data from the previous test board, which shows a clearer characteristic over a longer range, is intended to be added here for a more complete comparison.

 ![Comparison of Gummel Plots at Cryogenic and Room Temperatures](plot/gummel_CT_RT.png)